Visiting the highest trig pillar in Worcestershire on The Malvern Hills

-Every year is the same - feeling slightly sluggish from the indulgences of Christmas, the go-to New Year’s resolution is to ‘get healthy’.
+Every year is the same - feeling slightly sluggish from the indulgences of Christmas, the go-to January goal is to ‘get fit and healthy’.

 In order to make sure your walking counts as part of your recommended level of physical activity, you should walk at a pace that slightly increases your breathing speed.
 Just 30 minutes of brisk walking a day at least 5 days a week can make you feel significantly fitter- and it’s likely that you’ll have more energy, and a better night’s sleep!
 So, what’s stopping you?

-There are endless reasons as to why exercising and walking outside beats the gym- not just because it doesn’t cost a penny, and is open 24/7!
-The four walls of a gym can become a little monotonous, with not a lot to look apart from the clock.
+There are endless reasons as to why exercising and walking outside beats the gym and indoor workouts - not just because it doesn’t cost a penny!
+Exercising within the same four walls can become a little monotonous, with not a lot to look.
 Take a walk outside, and even if you walk the same outdoors route every day, it will always feel different, whether that is because of the weather or the ever-changing surroundings.
-In such an interesting environment, you’ll stop clock-watching and will spend longer exercising than you normally would when cooped up in a gym!
+In such an interesting environment, you’ll stop clock-watching and will spend longer exercising than you normally would when cooped up indoors!

 Sure, a treadmill can be a great workout, but your activity will always be limited.
 Nothing can beat the natural terrain to mix up your workout and burn some extra calories.

 Not only does the great outdoors act as nature’s very own gym, it’s also a certified mood-booster.
-Mental health charity Mind found that country walks can reduce depression and help to raise self-esteem, and there’s no doubt that the fresh air of the outdoors gives you a real energy boost.
+Mental health charity Mind found that walking in nature can reduce depression and help to raise self-esteem, and there’s no doubt that the fresh air of the outdoors gives you a real energy boost.